OpenNTI/nti.webhooks/docs/index.rst

 Dynamic-subscriptions only
 --------------------------

-.. todo::  Add ZCML directive equivalent of API function that registers
-           a persistent subscription manager.
-Since it's not a great idea to look for IDatabase and open transactions at zope.configuration time, this will take some work.
-Ideas:
-           Use some sort of global proxy object that, when applicable, tries to do the same thing as the API function.
-Or, listen for IDatabaseOpenedWithRoot message, accept a path to a ISite in the directive.

 .. todo::  Removing subscriptions when principals are removed.
-.. todo::  Add dynamic subscription at higher level and find it too (we already
-           have an example with static subscriptions).
-Maybe triggering on a different event type would be good too.
-.. todo::  Add test to add new subscription when manager already exists.

 .. todo::  API for deleting subscriptions.
 Probably done by finding
            all subscriptions for a resource/principal.
 .. todo::  Auto-deactivate subscriptions after: applicability failures